johnslimai/dockerslimexamples/index.md

 **Layer 1**

 Layer 1 contains files associated with node.js.
 It is the largest layer (56.8MB) and contains the largest single file usr/local/bin/node (36.4MB).
-This file is the node.js execuatble binary image.
+This file is the node.js executable binary image.

 ```JSON